MiguelChiau/instagram-clone/README.md

-# instagram-clone
+# Instagram-clone App

-This is full stack Nodejs project.
+This is a full-stack project that aims to explore the MEVN stack which consists of MongoDB, Express, Vue, and Node.js.
+The MEVN stack is a popular stack for building single page applications.

 Tech Stack:

-Vuejs - front-end framework
+Vuejs - frontend framework

+Nodejs - backend

 MongoDB - database

 Vuetify - material design component framework